hallmark/sublime-p4miko/README.md

       $ /Users/<username>/Library/Application Support/Sublime Text 2/Packages/User/p4miko.sublime-settings

-  (Having trouble saving to the hidden `Library` folder?
-In the Save dialog, hit Command-Shift-`.` to toggle display of hidden files and folders.)
+  Hint: Having trouble saving to the hidden `Library` folder?
+In the Save dialog, hit Command-Shift-`.` to toggle display of hidden files and folders.

   The plugin user settings file `p4miko.sublime-settings` should look something like this: